kailevy/sketchibot/README.md

 ##### Alex Crease, Jay Woo, Kai Levy

-### Computational Robotics Fall 2015 Final Project: Seeing and Drawing Robot
+### Computational Robotics Fall 2015 Final Project: Pictionary Playing Robot

 ## Description
 Sketchibot is a seeing and drawing robot.
 It attempts to play a 'pictionary'-like game, where the user writes down a prompt for it.
 It reads the prompt and then proceeds to draw its interpretation of the prompt, using the Bing Search API, OpenCV's canny edge detection & contour finding, and various filtering methods.